-We invite you to attend the 2nd Workshop on FAIR Data in Plasma Science from May 3-4, 2023 at Ruhr University in Bochum (Germany), virtual participation will be possible.
+The 2nd Workshop on FAIR Data in Plasma Science took place on May 3-4, 2023 at Ruhr University in Bochum (Germany), virtual participation was possible.

-The workshop addresses researchers at different stages to exchange on the topic of research data management (RDM).
-The topics of the workshop will be electronic lab notebooks, practical issues in the daily life with research data management systems as well as presentations of already established solutions.
-Moreover, an interactive part is planned to focus on how to get standards to the lab.
-Here, we would like to address all participants to bring in their ideas and expertise from the field.
+The workshop addressed researchers at different stages to exchange on the topic of research data management (RDM).
+The topics of the workshop were electronic lab notebooks, practical issues in the daily life with research data management systems as well as presentations of already established solutions.
+Moreover, an interactive part was planned to focus on how to get standards to the lab.
+Here, participants brought in their ideas and expertise from the fields.

 May 3, 2023Community aspects, practical issues |